CogComp/MCTACO/data/readme.txt

  * question: a question querying some temporal knowledge.
  * answer: a potential answer to the question. all lowercase.
  * label: whether the answer is a correct (likely) answer. "yes" indicates the answer is likely, "no" otherwise.
  * category: the temporal category the question belongs to one of Event Ordering, Event  Duration", Frequency, Stationarity, or Typical Time.

+Note there is no training data, and we provide the dev set as the only source of supervision.
+The rationale is that we believe a successful system has to bring in a huge amount of world knowledge and derive commonsense understandings prior to the current task evaluation.
+We therefore believe that it is not reasonable to expect a system to be trained solely on this data, and we think of the development data as only providing a definition of the task.

 ===========
 EVALUATION